 - a.
 Notification of subcontractors and members. - b.
-Payment of all outstanding obligations for medical care rendered to members. - c.
-Until AHCCCSA is satisfied that the Contractor has paid all such obligations, the Contractor shall provide the following reports to AHCCCSA: - (1) A monthly claims aging report by provider/creditor including IBNR amounts; - (2) A monthly summary of cash disbursements; - (3) Copies of all bank statements received by the Contractor. - d.
-Such reports shall be due on the fifth day of each succeeding month for the prior month. - e.
-In the event of termination or suspension of the contract by AHCCCSA, such termination or suspension shall not affect the obligation of the Contractor to indemnify AHCCCSA for any claim by any third party against the State or AHCCCSA arising from the Contractor's performance of this contract and for which the Contractor would otherwise be liable under this contract. - f.
-Any dispute by the Contractor, with respect to termination or suspension of this contract by AHCCCSA, shall be exclusively governed by the provisions of Section E, Paragraph 26, Disputes.
+Payment of all outstanding obligations for medical care rendered to members.
+Until AHCCCS is satisfied that the Contractor has paid all such obligations, the Contractor shall provide the following reports to AHCCCS on a monthly basis (due the 15th day of the month, for the preceding month): - (1) A monthly claims aging report by provider/creditor including IBNR amounts; - (2) A monthly summary of cash disbursements and provider/creditor settlements; - (3) A monthly accounting of Member Grievances and Provider Claim Disputes and their disposition; - (4) Additional reporting as requested in the termination letter issued by AHCCCS. - c.
+Quarterly and Audited Financial Statements up to the date of contract termination.
+The financial statement requirement will not be absolved without an official release from AHCCCS. - d.
+Encounter reporting until all services rendered prior to contract termination have reached adjudicated status and data validation of the information has been completed, as communicated by a letter of release from AHCCCS. - e.
+Cooperation with reinsurance audit activities on prior contract years until release has been granted by AHCCCS. - f.
+Cooperation with any open reconciliation activities including, but not limited to, PPC, MED Prospective, or SSDI-TMC until release has been granted by AHCCCS. - g.
+Quarterly Quality Management and Medical Management reports will be submitted as required by Section D, Paragraphs 23, Quality Management, and 24, Medical Management, as appropriate to provide AHCCCS with information on services rendered up to the date of Contract termination.
+This will include quality of care (QOC) concern reporting based on the date of service, as opposed to the date of reporting, for a period of 3 months after contract termination. - h.
+Performance Bond will be required until remaining AHCCCS liabilities are less than \$50,000. - i.
+In the event of termination or suspension of the contract by AHCCCS, such termination or suspension shall not affect the obligation of the Contractor to indemnify AHCCCS for any claim by any third party against the State or AHCCCS arising from the Contractor's performance of this contract and for which the Contractor would otherwise be liable under this contract.

-g.
-Any funds, advanced to the Contractor for coverage of members for periods after the date of termination, shall be returned to AHCCCSA within 30 days of termination of the contract.
+- j.
+Any dispute by the Contractor, with respect to termination or suspension of this contract by AHCCCS, shall be exclusively governed by the provisions of Section E, Paragraph 26, Disputes. - k.
+Any funds advanced to the Contractor for coverage of members for periods after the date of termination shall be returned to AHCCCS within 30 days of termination of the contract. - 1.
+Record retention requirements, as described in Section D Paragraph 63; Section E, Paragraph 40 and Attachment A, Paragraph 20, will apply.